Skip To Content Skip To Navigation Go to Accessibility Statement

 What is a True TENS Unit?

-As the popularity of TENS units continues to grow, it's essential to understand what a genuine TENS unit is.
-Many devices on the market are labeled as true TENS but only deliver a massage-like sensation.
+As the popularity of TENS therapy continues to grow, it's essential to understand what a genuine TENS unit is.
+Many devices are labeled as true TENS but only deliver a massage-like sensation.
 These devices should be avoided.

 A proper TENS device relieves pain through electrical impulses delivered via electrodes placed on the skin.
 These devices have multiple settings for intensity, frequency, and pulse duration.
 They feature different modes of stimulation for specific pain types.